TimoGuy/solanine_vulkan/etc/engine_upgrade.md

             - [ ] Connect material to render object's palette.
 When loading in the model, it will also return a palette, and the programmer can insert that palette or insert a loaded palette swap file into the render object.
                 - [f] Load palette swap file.
             - [ ] Don't load textures with vkgltf. (bandaid... see sub task for real.)
-                - [ ] Re-export all gltf models with "Geometry->Materials->Placeholder" and "Geometry->Images->None" set.
+                - [ ] Re-export all gltf models with "Geometry->Materials->Export" and "Geometry->Images->None" set.
+                    - [f] @NOTE: "Geometry->Materials->Placeholder" doesn't export the material name and we're matching on name.
+However, in the future it might be good just to match on primitive id, which would just be using "Placeholder".
             - [ ] Turn off the "pbrmaterial" material.
     - [ ] Material viewer
         - [x] Orbit camera view
         - [ ] Sphere material inspector.
             - [x] Draw sphere with as the subject for the orbit view.
         - [x] Directly change the EDITORTextureViewer model's assigned dmps and its renderobj's umb.
+        - [x] Have properties you can change

 - [ ] "Reflection" imgui panel.
     - [ ] Install https://github.com/Csabix/imgui/tree/master/auto